SummaryDev/unpack/README.md

 This will just output all addresses and write some debug into postgres log file, look for postgresql.log location and tail it:

+For example:

 ```bash
 tail -f /var/log/postgresql/postgresql-12-main.log
 ```

-To see debug output from our function:
+Observe debug output from our function:

 ```
 2022/10/17 17:46:20 From go function: 0x8007aa43792a392b221dc091bdb2191e5ff626d1